Frequently Asked Questions

 -

-Enrollment is for the full academic year.
-September through June.
-The pay-by-semester option is available.
+Enrollment is for the full academic year—August through June with two semesters: August- December & January-June.
+The pay-by-semester or pay-monthly options are available.

 Each academic year builds toward one big goal - the Annual Show.
 Students who start in September follow the full program.
-Within six months, they typically advance to Soloist or Principal parts.
 They learn more steps.
 Choreography grows more advanced.
 Technique improves with every class.

 Beginning-of-year enrollment is encouraged.
 It gives students the most time to grow and advance to Soloist or Principal roles.

 Mid-year enrollment opens at the specific enrollment windows.
 Students who join mid-year are not behind.
-The Academy enrollment has three levels built in — Ensemble, Soloist, and Principal.
+The Academy enrollment has built-in levels.
 A new student joining in the middle of the semester can still perform at the Annual Show at their level in the dance company with appropriate choreography complexity.

 Students may also appear in school talent shows and assemblies throughout the year.